 - Represented financial institution in adversary proceeding in the Eastern District of Virginia involving fraudulent transfer and preference allegations.

 - Representing a major former subprime lender in adversary proceeding against insurance company in Chapter 11 proceedings in the Central District of California.

-Before joining Foley, Brittany was a litigation associate with Patton Boggs, LLC, and served as a law clerk for the United States District Court for the United States Virgin Islands.
+Before joining Foley, Brittany was a litigation associate with a full-service global law firm, and served as a law clerk for the United States District Court for the United States Virgin Islands.